-For readers who have already visited the RedGlade, this article is nothing new.
-But if you have just begun to be interested in the Russian Courchevel, then most likely your head is spinning.
-Diving into all these names, you will not immediately figure out what to do with the run.
-Krasnaya Polyana, Estosadok, Rosa Khutor, Gorky Gorod, Gazprom, Alpika-Service - what the fuck is that?
-Is it resorts or villages?
-Are these areas of one village or independent settlements?
-Why do they write everywhere that they belong to the mountain cluster?
-And what the hell, in general is this - this mountain cluster?
-And what about the Olympic Village and the Mountain Carousel?
+For readers who have already visited Krasnaya Polyana, this article is nothing new.
+But if you have just started to take an interest in Russian Courchevel, then, most likely, your head is spinning.
+Diving into all these names, with a running start you will not immediately figure out what's what.
+Krasnaya Polyana, Estosadok, Rosa Khutor, Gorki Gorod, Gazprom, Alpika-Service - what the hell is this?
+Are these resorts or villages?
+Are these districts of one village or independent settlements?
+Why is it written everywhere that they belong to the mountain cluster?
+And what the hell is this mountain cluster anyway?
+And what about the Olympic Village and the Mountain Carousel??

 The content of the article

 - five Map of Krasnaya Polyana and Resorts

 Krasnaya Polyana is a settlement that everyone considers the largest Russian ski resort.
 In fact, Krasnaya Polyana is an ordinary urban-type settlement, next to which there is a smaller village - Estosadok.
 And now all the ski resorts whose names you might have come across belong to Estosadok: Rosa Khutor, Gorki Gorod, Gazprom, Alpika-Service and Gornaya Karusel.